sushi133/Mediation-analysis-with-the-mediator-and-outcome-missing-not-at-random/README.md

 BMY_I(0).R/BMY_II(0).R/BMY_III(0).R/BMY_IV(0).R

-Setting B, binary M and continuous Y under MNAR Assumptions 2/3/4/5 when M and Y are not independent conditioning on T and X, and when M and Y are independent conditioning on T and X:
+### Binary M and continuous Y under MNAR Assumptions:

+M and Y are not independent:

+BMCY_I.R/BMCY_II.R/BMCY_III.R/BMCY_IV.R

+M and Y are independent:

-BMCY_I.R/BMCY_II.R/BMCY_III.R/BMCY_IV.R and BMCY_I(0).R/BMCY_II(0).R/BMCY_III(0).R/BMCY_IV(0).R
+BMCY_I(0).R/BMCY_II(0).R/BMCY_III(0).R/BMCY_IV(0).R

-Setting C, continuous M and continuous Y under MNAR Assumptions 2/3/4/5 when M and Y are not independent conditioning on T and X, and when M and Y are independent conditioning on T and X:
+### Continuous M and continuous Y under MNAR Assumptions:

+M and Y are not independent:

+CMY_I.R/CMY_II.R/CMY_III.R/CMY_IV.R

+M and Y are independent:

-CMY_I.R/CMY_II.R/CMY_III.R/CMY_IV.R and CMY_I(0).R/CMY_II(0).R/CMY_III(0).R/CMY_IV(0).R
+CMY_I(0).R/CMY_II(0).R/CMY_III(0).R/CMY_IV(0).R

-Setting D, continuous M and binary Y under MNAR Assumptions 2/3/4/5 when M and Y are not independent conditioning on T and X, and when M and Y are independent conditioning on T and X:
+### Continuous M and binary Y under MNAR Assumptions:

+M and Y are not independent:

+CMBY_I.R/CMBY_II.R/CMBY_III.R/CMBY_IV.R

+M and Y are independent:

-CMBY_I.R/CMBY_II.R/CMBY_III.R/CMBY_IV.R and CMBY_I(0).R/CMBY_II(0).R/CMBY_III(0).R/CMBY_IV(0).R
+CMBY_I(0).R/CMBY_II(0).R/CMBY_III(0).R/CMBY_IV(0).R

-Counterexample, M has more categories than Y under MNAR Assumption 2: DMBY_I.R
+### Categorical M with three categories and binary Y under MNAR Assumption 2:

+DMBY_I.R

+### Figures:

-Create Figure 4, Figure 5 and Figure S6 in the manuscript: Figures.R
+Figures.R: Figure 4, Figure 5 and Figure S6 in the manuscript:

 ### Output

 Simulation results (.xlsx) with the same filenames as the corresponding codes.

-(both DMBY_I_EM.xlsx and DMBY_I.xlsx are from DMBY_I.R)

-Figure 4, Figure 5 and Figure S6: SimF1.pdf, SimF2.pdf and SimF3_RM.pdf
+SimF1.pdf, SimF2.pdf and SimF3.pdf

-## Simulation_v2
+## Simulation2 (alternative approach)

 The outcome model is identifiable using the complete cases under MNAR Assumption 2, 3 and 5.
-Therefore, an alternative approach (Simulation_v2) for those scenarios is to estimate the outcome model first using the complete cases, then estimate the parameters in other models through the Expectation-Maximization algorithm by plugging in the estimated outcome model.
+Therefore, an alternative approach for those scenarios is to estimate the outcome model first using the complete cases, then estimate the parameters in other models through the Expectation-Maximization algorithm by plugging in the estimated outcome model.
 We tried those two slightly different approaches to our simulation settings, both provided consistent results, with the alternative approach enjoying higher computation efficiency as expected.
-However, under MNAR Assumption 4, the alternative approach does not work because the outcome distribution P(Y | M, T, X) can not be identified by the complete cases.
+However, under MNAR Assumption 4, the alternative approach does not work because the outcome model can not be identified by the complete cases.
 So, the R code under MNAR Assumption 4 remain the same.